 Solar panels may be another option in areas without significant tree canopy coverage.
 However, note there is less sunlight throughout the day during the winter months, so make sure to factor that in if you plan to use your cabin during that time of year.

-Can your cabin withstand extreme weather?
+Know whether your cabin must withstand extreme weather.

 In colder climates, cabins must be adequately insulated not only for comfort, but also to keep pipes and plumbing systems from freezing.
 Small home kits from Mighty Small Homes are super-insulated and airtight, helping you easily save up to 60% on utilities.